 - During puberty many people begin to develop sexual and romantic feelings.

 - Contraception can prevent fertilization and pregnancy.

 - Sexual orientation is just one part of who a person is.

-- People of all sexual orientations can have relationships that are equally fulfilling.
+- People of all sexual orientations can have fulfilling relationships.

 - Biological sex refers to whether a person has male or female genitals and/or chromosomes.